17 Days

 STYLE: LUXURY

-Make your way to the hotel spending the first night of the expedition, an informal get together for dinner; an opportunity to meet fellow adventurers on your voyage and some of our expedition team.
+Make your way to the designated hotel where you will spend the first night of the expedition.
+This evening there will be an informal get-together at the hotel for dinner; an excellent opportunity to meet fellow adventurers on your voyage and some of the expedition team.

-Today we enjoy breakfast in the hotel restaurant and have the morning free to explore Queenstown before returning to the hotel for lunch and departing for the Port of Bluff to embark your ship.
-There’s time to settle into your cabin and explore the ship.
-Join the expedition team in the Observation Lounge and up on the Observation Deck setting course to Campbell Island.
-Sail past Ruapuke Island and Stewart Island.
-Despite appearing quite small on most maps it is really quite large and has a 700 kilometre coastline.
-Seabirds that we may encounter at this early point in the voyage include: albatross, petrels, cormorants, gulls and Little Blue Penguins.
+Today, enjoy breakfast in the hotel restaurant and have the morning free to explore Queenstown before returning to the hotel for lunch and departing for the Port of Bluff to embark your ship.
+You will have time to settle into your cabin and familarise yourself with the ship.
+You are invited to join the expedition team in the Observation Lounge and up on the Observation Deck as you set course to The Snares and the adventure begins.

-As we make our way through an area known as the Furious Fifties in the tumultuous Southern Ocean, we will learn more about the flora and fauna as we prepare for our arrival at Macquarie Island.
+As you make your way through an area known as the Furious Fifties in the tumultuous Southern Ocean, you will learn more about the flora and fauna as you prepare for your arrival at Macquarie Island.
 En route there are great birding opportunities which may include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
-We will endeavour to spot the Fairy Prion, Fulmar Prion and Antarctic Prion – never an easy task – but we should get some great views.
+Endeavour to spot the Fairy Prion, Fulmar Prion and Antarctic Prion – never an easy task – but you should get some great views.
 Other species to be on the lookout for include the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-Petrel, Wilson’s Storm-Petrel and the Black-bellied Storm-Petrel.

-New Zealand’s southernmost Subantarctic territory.
+Today, explore Campbell Island, New Zealand’s southernmost Subantarctic territory.
+Its history is as rich and varied as the other islands you visit.
 Discovered in 1810, it was soon occupied by sealers who introduced rats and cats.
 Farming followed from 1895 to 1934 when it was abandoned.
-In the early 1970s the removal of farm animals commenced and all were removed by 1990.
+Coastwatchers were stationed on the island during the war and at the end of the war the station was taken over by the New Zealand Metrological service.
+They maintained a manned weather / research station there until 1995.
+In the early 1970s the removal of farm animals commenced and all were eventually removed by 1990.
 The vegetation recovered quickly and the cats died out naturally.
+In a very ambitious (and never before attempted on such a large scale) eradication programme the New Zealand Department of Conservation successfully removed the rats.
 With the island declared predator free, the way was clear to reintroduce the endangered Campbell Island Flightless Teal, which had been rediscovered on an offshore island in 1975.
 Snipe, which were formerly unknown from the island but were discovered on another offshore island, recolonised the islands themselves.
-The vegetation is flourishing and spectacular.
-A number of options which will enable you to explore the island including an extended walk to Northwest Bay.
-There’ll be an easier walk to the Col Lyall Saddle.
-Both options allowing the opportunity to enjoy the Southern Royal Albatross which nest here in large numbers.
-We also visit areas of the island which contain outstanding examples of the megaherbs for which the island is renowned.
+The vegetation which the great English botanist Sir Joseph Hooker described in 1841 as having a “Flora display second to none outside the tropics” is flourishing and is nothing short of spectacular.
+You will have a number of options to choose from to explore the island including an extended walk to Northwest Bay.
+There will also be an easier walk to the Col Lyall Saddle.
+All of these options will allow you the opportunity and time to enjoy the Southern Royal Albatross which nest here in large numbers.
+You will also visit areas of the island which contain outstanding examples of the megaherbs for which the island is renowned.

 The Antipodes group of islands is the most isolated and perhaps the least known of New Zealand’s Subantarctic Islands.
 Sealers lived here in the decades immediately after their discovery in 1806.
 Mice are the only introduced animal on the islands but efforts to eradicate them will hopefully see that their days are numbered.
 The islands are of volcanic origin, but are heavily eroded especially the western shoreline.
 The largest of the group is Antipodes Island.
-Landings are not permitted so we plan to cruise, along the coastline by Zodiac where we have a good chance of seeing the Antipodes Parakeet, the largest of New Zealand’s parakeets.
+Landings are not permitted so you will cruise along the coastline by Zodiac where you have a good chance of seeing the Antipodes Parakeet, the largest of New Zealand’s parakeets.
 This species has an entirely green head.
-We will also look for the Reischek’s Parakeet, a subspecies of the Red-crowned Parakeet found in the Auckland Islands and on the Chatham Islands.
-We also see the Antipodes subspecies of the New Zealand Pipit.
+You will also look for the Reischek’s Parakeet, a subspecies of the Red-crowned Parakeet found in the Auckland Islands and on the Chatham Islands.
+You also see the Antipodes subspecies of the New Zealand Pipit.
 Good views of both Erect-crested and Rockhopper Penguins can be expected along the coast where they often breed in mixed colonies.

-We arrive at the incongruously named Bounty Islands, the remote northernmost of the five New Zealand Subantarctic groups; they were discovered by Captain Bligh just months before the infamous mutiny.
+Arrive at the incongruously named Bounty Islands, the remote northernmost of the five New Zealand Subantarctic groups; they were discovered by Captain Bligh just months before the infamous mutiny.
 Here inhospitable granite knobs, tips of the submerged Bounty Platform, are lashed by the Southern Ocean.
 They are home to thousands of Salvin’s Albatross, Erect-crested Penguins, Fulmar Prions and the endemic Bounty Island Shag – the world’s rarest.
-We plan to arrive in the early morning and if conditions are suitable we will cruise by Zodiac around the granite outposts to take a closer look at the birds which breed there.
+Arrive in the early morning and if conditions are suitable, you will cruise by Zodiac around the granite outposts to take a closer look at the birds which breed there.
 New Zealand Fur Seals which were almost hunted to extinction in the Subantarctic Islands are present in large numbers.
-Sailing towards the Chatham Islands there are opportunities to see a good selection of birdlife as we sail.
+Sailing towards the Chatham Islands there are opportunities to see a good selection of birdlife.
 These should include Wandering Albatross, Northern Royal Albatross, Mottled Petrel, Soft-plumaged Petrel, Broad-billed Prion, White-chinned Petrel and Black-bellied Storm-Petrel as well as Wilson’s Storm-Petrel.
-Other possible sightings include White-capped Albatross, Northern Giant Petrel, Cape Petrel, Antarctic Fulmar, Sooty Shearwater, Little Shearwater and Grey-backed Storm-Petrel.
-We will also start to keep a lookout for the Chatham Island Petrel.
+Other possible sightings include White-capped Albatross, Northern Giant Petrel, Cape Petrel, Antarctic Fulmar, Sooty Shearwater, Little Shearwater and Grey-backed Storm-petrel.
+Also start to keep a lookout for the Chatham Island Petrel.

-Excellent opportunities for pelagic birding today, look out for the Chatham Island Petrel.
-In the past we’ve observed the very rare Chatham Island Taiko.
-Endemic to the Chatham Islands, the Chatham Island Taiko – also known as the Magenta Petrel (among New Zealand’s most endangered species one of the world’s rarest seabirds).
-This afternoon we cruise around spectacular Pyramid Rock, a basalt outcrop south of Pitt Island.
-The only breeding place of the Chatham Island Albatross.
-During the afternoon we arrive at South East Island.
+Continue toward the Chatham Archipelago, there are excellent opportunities for pelagic birding today.
+In particular, look out for the Chatham Island Petrel which has been seen on this leg of the voyage before.
+The very rare Chatham Island Taiko has also been observed in this area.
+Endemic to the Chatham Islands, the Chatham Island Taiko – also known as the Magenta Petrel – is among New Zealand’s most endangered species.
+It is one of the world’s rarest seabirds with a population estimated to number less than 150.
+This afternoon you will cruise around spectacular Pyramid Rock, a basalt outcrop south of Pitt Island.
+This is the only breeding place of the Chatham Island Albatross.
+During the afternoon, arrive at South East Island.
 This has to be one of the world’s greatest nature reserves and landings are not permitted.
-We should obtain good views of the very rare New Zealand Shore Plover and Chatham Island Oystercatcher from the Zodiacs as we cruise along the coast.
-We should also see the Pitt Island Shag which nests on the island.
+However, you should obtain good views of the very rare New Zealand Shore Plover and Chatham Island Oystercatcher from the Zodiacs as you cruise along the coast.
+You should also see the Pitt Island Shag which nests on the island.

 En route to Bluff we will cross the Chatham Rise, a large, relatively shallowly submerged part of the Zealandia continent that stretches east from near the South Island of New Zealand.
 Nutrient rich waters from the south mix with warm northern waters and there is an overlap between northern pelagic species and birds from southern latitudes, so we can expect great pelagic sightings.
 Species we expect to encounter include Wandering Albatross, Royal Albatross, Black-browed Albatross, White-capped Albatross and Salvin’s Albatross.
 Petrel species we should be able to identify are the Northern Giant Petrel, Cape Petrel, Westland Black Petrel, White-chinned Petrel, Great-winged Petrel, Grey-backed Storm-Petrel, Whitefaced Storm-Petrel, the DivingPetrel and Cook’s Petrel.
 Additional birdlife will include species of shearwater seabirds.
 These tubenose birds fly with stiff wings and use a ‘shearing’ flight technique to move across wave fronts with the minimum of active flight.
 Photographic opportunities can include Flesh-footed Shearwater, Buller’s Shearwater, Sooty Shearwater and Little Shearwater.
 Small petrels on the horizon and close by include Fairy Prion and Broad-billed Prion.
 We will recap the highlights of our expedition and enjoy a farewell dinner tonight as we complete the last few miles of our journey.